JackKnifed/bossy/README.md

-# dakConf
+# bossy
-An easy way to manage Go configurations
+An easy way to manage Go configurations.
+This is how you tell your code what to do :-)